Poor Oral Hygiene Symptoms and Health Risks

-Endocarditis - Bacteria gains entry from another part of the body (in this case, the mouth) into the bloodstream and attaches itself to areas of the heart.
-This bacteria infects the inner lining of the heart, its chambers, and valves.
+Endocarditis - Bacteria gain entry from the mouth into the bloodstream and attach themselves to areas of the heart.
+This bacteria infects the inner lining of the heart, its chambers and valves.
 The infection can become fatal if not treated immediately.

-Cardiovascular Disease - Plaque gains entry from the mouth to the heart, arteries, and blood vessels.
-Plaque usually builds up in the blood vessels.
-This build-up leads to clogged arteries and blood clots.
+Cardiovascular Disease - Plaque gains entry from the mouth to the heart, arteries and blood vessels.
+Plaque usually builds up in the blood vessels, leading to clogged arteries and blood clots.

-Diabetes - Inflammation in the mouth, from periodontal disease, begins to weaken the body’s ability to utilize insulin and process sugars in the blood.
-Inflammation prevents the body from using insulin to convert sugar into energy.
+Diabetes - Inflammation in the mouth from periodontal disease begins to weaken the body’s ability to utilize insulin and process sugars in the blood to convert them into energy.
 Due to the lack of insulin used, the body’s blood pressure tends to build.

 Cancer - Many studies have shown a strong correlation between people with gum disease and cancer.
-The strongest relationships are between gum disease and pancreatic cancer, and gum disease and oropharyngeal cancer.
-Even though experts undeniably believe there is a relationship between the two, the correlation between the cause and effect factors have not been scientifically proven yet.
+The strongest relationships are between gum disease and pancreatic cancer or oropharyngeal cancer.
+The correlation between the cause and effect factors have not been scientifically proven yet.

-Alzheimer’s Disease / Dementia - Currently there are studies attempting to link gum disease and dementia.
+Alzheimer’s Disease / Dementia - Studies are attempting to link gum disease and dementia.
 Experts believe this happens when the brain is repeatedly exposed to bacteria or other harmful agents from the gums.
-This bacteria causes immune responses which lead nerve cells to die resulting in potentially memory loss.
+This bacteria causes immune responses which kill nerve cells, resulting in potential memory loss.

-Osteoporosis - A loss of bone tissue is present in both osteoporosis and periodontal disease.
+Osteoporosis - Loss of bone tissue is present in both osteoporosis and periodontal disease.
 Osteoporosis mainly affects the bones in the hip, back and wrist, while gum disease mainly occurs in the teeth and jawbone.
 Clinical studies are trying to prove that inflammation from periodontal disease affects the bones throughout the body, not just the jawbone and teeth.

 TCD Madison Helps Prevent Poor Oral Hygiene